- 1 Can it be Taken on its Own?

 The androgenic effects within the body mean that any individual who has the gene for male pattern baldness could suffer hair loss while taking this steroid.
 Hair loss will only occur in individuals who have the gene, regardless of the dose taken.
 Those who do not have the gene will not suffer hair loss even at very high doses.

-Individuals who do have the male pattern baldness gene could find their hair loss is rapidly accelerated by taking testosterone.
+Individuals who do have the male pattern baldness gene could find their hair loss is rapidly accelerated by taking this hormone.
 This can be halted by stopping the drug but this will not reverse the hair loss which has already occurred.

 • Lung or respiratory conditions